92green/dataparcels/packages/dataparcels-docs/src/pages/data-editing.md

     ]
 });

-// use the function from the "Modifying data to fit the UI" example
-// to turn numbers into strings on the way down
+// turn numbers into strings on the way down
 // and back into numbers on the way up
+// but stop any changes that result in NaN

 // numberToString is used in the Parcel.pipe() functions below
 // parcel.pipe(fn) is equivalent to fn(parcel)